Battleground Texas: History

 The group was officially founded in February 2013, and posted strong early fundraising numbers, raising over $1 million by July 2013.
 Most of the money came from within Texas, and the median donation size was $25.
 The group has employed many of the tactics of the Obama campaign, including micro-targeting, the use of digital media, and data mining.
 Additionally, the group sought to apply an insight of political scientist Marshall Ganz, who found that friends and neighbors are much more effective in persuading people to vote than are other campaign workers and volunteers.
 As of February 2014, the group had over 12,000 volunteers.
 As of May 2014, nearly 17,000 BGTX volunteers had made over one million phone calls.

 Battleground Texas has been involved in deputizing volunteers so that they can help other Texans register to vote.
 Battleground Texas spent its first year focusing on laying the foundation to reach Texan voters.

 Battleground Texas opposed legislation by State Representative Jim Murphy of Houston, which requires training every two years for deputy registrars.
 According to Battleground Texas, the new law creates an unnecessary barrier to adding new voters to the rolls.
 Murphy, however, said the law prevents deputy registrars from using the excuse of "I didn't know I couldn't do that" should they violate safeguards in signing up new voters.

 Battleground Texas supported Wendy Davis's gubernatorial candidacy, and the 2014 gubernatorial race was considered by some to be the first test of the organization.

 Davis was handily defeated by 20 percentage points by the Republican nominee Greg Abbott, the outgoing Attorney General of Texas.
 Texas on the whole decidedly swung more toward Republicans on a county-by-county basis between the 2010 and 2014 mid-term elections.
 Following Davis's defeat, some left-leaning analysts argued that Battleground Texas hurt Davis' campaign.
 Of the 2014 elections, Texas Republican Party Chairman Steve Munisteri said, “There's no question that in the last couple of weeks we changed our goal from winning to annihilating them [the Democrats].
 When you obliterate the other side, there's not much for them to say.”
 Battleground Texas leaders did not dispute that the election went poorly for BGTX, but they argued that a national Republican wave played a major role in Davis's defeat, and noted that BGTX had made long-term investments that would help Texas Democrats in future elections.
 According to Brown, Battleground Texas registered 100,000 voters, recruited 35,000 volunteers, and knocked on 7.5 million and raised $3.4 million doors during the 2014 election cycle.

+In July 2018, the Texas Ethics Commission fined Battleground Texas and Wendy Davis $6,000 for violating campaign finance laws during Davis' 2014 campaign.